adrianoveiga/django-file-validator/README.rst

 --------------

 - FILE_SIZE_LIMIT_IN_KILOBYTES
     You can change the default max size limit of uploaded files, just putting this variable on settings.py.
+Default value is 512 kB.

     .. code-block:: python